- What other names is Feverfew known by?

-Feverfew is also used for fever, irregular menstrual periods, arthritis, a skin disorder called psoriasis, allergies, asthma, ringing in the ears (tinnitus), dizziness, and nausea and vomiting.
+People also take feverfew by mouth for fever, irregular menstrual periods, arthritis, a skin disorder called psoriasis, allergies, asthma, ringing in the ears (tinnitus), dizziness, and nausea and vomiting.

-Some people use feverfew for difficulty getting pregnant or fathering a child (infertility).
-It is also used for "tired blood" (anemia), cancer, common cold, earache, liver disease, prevention of miscarriage, muscular tension, bone disorders, swollen feet, diarrhea, upset stomach and intestinal gas.
+Some people take feverfew by mouth for difficulty getting pregnant or fathering a child (infertility).
+It is also taken by mouth for "tired blood" (anemia), cancer, common cold, earache, liver disease, prevention of miscarriage, muscular tension, bone disorders, swollen feet, diarrhea, upset stomach, and intestinal gas.

 Possibly Effective for...

 - Preventing migraine headache.
-Some research shows that taking feverfew by mouth can reduce the frequency of migraine headaches and reduce pain, nausea, vomiting, and sensitivity to light and noise when they do occur.
+Some research using different feverfew products (Mig-RL, Naturveda-Vitro-Bio Research Institute, Issoire, France; LipiGesic M, PuraMed BioScience, Inc., Schofield, WI; GelStat Migraine, GelStat Corporation) shows that taking feverfew by mouth can reduce the frequency of migraine headaches and reduce pain, nausea, vomiting, and sensitivity to light and noise when they do occur.
 Feverfew may be more effective in people with more frequent migraine attacks.
 But there are also studies that concluded that feverfew doesn't work for migraines.
 The difference in results may be explained by the differences in feverfew products that were tested.
 The Canadian government allows manufacturers of a certain feverfew formulation (containing 0.2% of a chemical called parthenolide) to claim that their product can be used to prevent migraines.

 Possibly Ineffective for...

 - Rheumatoid arthritis (RA).
 Taking feverfew by mouth doesn't seem to reduce the symptoms of RA.